canadaduane/pushpin/HACKING.md

 ![Pushpin URI](./docs/pushpin-uri.svg)

+The content type is used to determine what React component should be used to render the document content.
+Meanwhile, the `docId` portion is passed on to hypermerge by prefixing its protocol, becoming: `hypermerge:/5vmhLfwX3J2332pZUtA9QWi1Pu5Dvux9E9xVYWPnnTKc`.
+The last portion of the pushpin URI, the "CRC" is used as a check on the preceding portion so that if anything is mistyped the app can respond immediately with suggestions to the user rather than waiting and finding out after a long, unsuccessful attempt that there are no peers sharing data about the so-called docId.

 ## Hypermerge Document

 A Hypermerge document is a live, versioned data structure.
 You can read its contents, change it, and subscribe to it to hear its changes.
 Every change made to a Hypermerge document is captured and distributed to other instances of the document whether they are within your local document or another user's copy anywhere else in the world.